netobserv/netobserv-ebpf-agent/docs/config.md

 * `EXPORT` (default: `grpc`).
 Flows' exporter protocol.
 Accepted values are: `grpc` or `kafka` or `ipfix+tcp` or `ipfix+udp`.
 * `FLOWS_TARGET_HOST` (required if `EXPORT` is `grpc` or `ipfix+[tcp/udp]`).
 Host name or IP of the target Flow collector.
 * `FLOWS_TARGET_PORT` (required if `EXPORT` is `grpc` or `ipfix+[tcp/udp]`).
 Port of the target flow collector.
+* `GRPC_MESSAGE_MAX_FLOWS` (default: `10000`).
+Specifies the limit, in number of flows, of each GRPC message.
+Messages larger than that number will be split and submitted sequentially.
 * `AGENT_IP` (optional).
 Allows overriding the reported Agent IP address on each flow.
 * `AGENT_IP_IFACE` (default: `external`).
 Specifies which interface should the agent pick the IP address from in order to report it in the AgentIP field on each flow.
 Accepted values are: